westfieldlabs/cache_pig/README.md

-A cache invalidation and purging service that can talk to Amazon CloudFront and Akamai CCUAPI.
+A cache invalidation and purging service that can talk to Amazon CloudFront, Akamai CCUAPI, Varnish, and can easily be extended to talk to other cache services.
-<<<<<<< HEAD

-It supports cache invalidation modules so it's possible to add support for other CDN and cache services.

 Required Environment / Minimum Setup